ZichengXu/Decoding-Tree-Sketching/README.md

 ## 🚀 Clone and Use DTS
 DTS is a **plug-and-play** module designed for reasoning models on Hugging Face.
 Simply clone this repository to instantly enhance your model’s reasoning capabilities!
+If you wish to access the vLLM implementation, please visit this [repo](https://github.com/meierteng/DTS-vLLM/tree/main).

 #### 1\.
 Environment Setup